NikKowPHP/social-brain/chapters/chapter-5.md

 For years, I thought the answer was in what you say—finding the perfect, reassuring words.
 The research, however, points to a far more ancient and powerful system: the raw, undivided focus of your attention.

 Let's run a simulation.
 Imagine you are in a café, pouring your heart out to a friend.
 As you talk, your friend nods and says, "Uh-huh," but their eyes keep flicking down to their phone.
 A notification lights up the screen, and for a split second, their focus is gone.
-You feel a tiny disconnection.
+The connection frays.
 Their brain has just broadcasted a subtle but clear message: *"You are not my priority."*

 Now, imagine the opposite.
 Your friend puts their phone away, turns their body toward you, and listens with a quiet, focused intensity.
 This feels like safety.
 This feeling is not a metaphor; it's a chemical reaction.